juliolops/outlier_identifier_api/README.md

 ```
-Example of post request to insert one value
+Example of json to insert one value

 {